 Chern once summarized the idea behind Finsler geometry as follows \cite{chern96}: {\em Finsler geometry is just Riemannian geometry without the quadratic restriction}.
 This claim could be really justified if we could remove the Hessian assumption on the metric.
 Ideally, in a metrical approach Finsler geometry should be determined from compatibility conditions between just two objects, the metric $g$ and the connection $\nabla$.
 No other forms of derivative, however natural, should be introduced (so the vertical derivative used above to define the Cartan torsion should be avoided).

 An argument that motivates the search for a metrical approach is the following.
 In the usual non-metrical approach one could also have the justified concern that manipulations of the structure equations might always leave aside further conditions implicit in the functional dependence of $g$ on $\mathscr{L}$.
-On the contrary, in the seeked metrical approach one could not lose track of the Hessian nature of $g$, for that would be a consequence of the structure/compatibility equations themselves.
+On the contrary, in the sought metrical approach one could not lose track of the Hessian nature of $g$, for that would be a consequence of the structure/compatibility equations themselves.

 This type of concern is not merely academic, rather it is of physical interest.
 In Finslerian field theories working with the right geometry is not sufficient.
 One needs to know what are the independent field variables.
-The possibility of founding Finsler geometry on the metric opens the way for considering it, and possibly the connection, as the independent field variables, much in the same way as it is done in Einstein's gravity or in its Palatini version.
-This type of investigation will indeed be pursued in a different work \cite{minguzzi20c}.
+The possibility of founding Finsler geometry on the metric allows one to considering it, and possibly the connection, as the independent field variable, much in the same way as it is done in Einstein's gravity or in its Palatini version.
+Indeed, this paper has provided the foundation necessary for this type of development, an Einstein-Cartan-like anisotropic theory resting on the theory developed in this work having been developed in the recent work \cite{minguzzi20c}.